ujagaga/command-server/README.md

 	<server_addr>/cmd/<comand_name>?p=<comand_arguments>

+My CrealtyEnder3 3Dprinter uses an Aruino compatible board which resets upon UART connect.
+This means that I need a program to maintain serial port connection and provide communication in some other way like TCP.
+For this purpose I prepared "uart_server.py" to run at system startup in the background and keep the serial port open while providing uart acccess via TCP.

 # Building
 This is intended for use on linux debian based systems, but can probably be adapted for other platforms.
 If you need to do this, consult original Mongoose repo.
 I only tested it on Ubuntu and Armbian.
 To build the app just run build.sh.
 It uses gcc, so you might need to install it first (on Ubuntu run: sudo apt install build-essential).